ThuyKat/JavaScript/README.md

 --> affect how js deals with error

---> if you use a variable without declaring it, it's ok to do write operation not read operation
+--> if you use a variable without declaring it, it's ok to do write operation not read operation ( in non-strict mode only)

 ```js
 foo =10; // run -> no error!